1/1/2026

 Berries and Fruit

 The bushes and dense shrubs that these berries grow on are natural shelter for cardinals.
 Planting them in your yard greatly increases your chances of them sticking around!
-Plants that attract cardinals will also attract many other birds like sparrows, wrens, yellow warblers, robins, and many songbirds.

 You can include blackberries, apple slices, blueberries, and mulberries with their bird seed as a treat.